 There are plenty of advantages to using the OutSystems visual-based application development platform to create and update your applications — one of the biggest being that it helps you avoid technical debt.
-We’ve explored a few debt-busting features in our previous blog posts, including Visual Merge, TrueChange and the Architecture Dashboard.
+We’ve explored a few debt-busting features in our previous blog posts, including Visual Merge, TrueChange and the Architecture Dashboard (now AI Mentor System).
 The one we’re focusing on in this blog post, however, isn’t so much a feature as it is a result of the OutSystems visual development platform itself (with a few extras): self-documentation.

 We all know how important it is to document your code.
 It helps others (and future-you) understand it in order to update it as quickly and efficiently as possible — in other words, without encountering or creating technical debt.